ToledoFNB/manual/docs/community_dinners.md

 # Community dinners

-TODO: Nic offered to help with this section
+TODO: Nik offered to help with this section

 "what is? where is? who cleans up?"